longlh/js-coding-guideline/ractive.md

 - Handle event only in `onrender`
 - Dynamic values should be passed by template
 - Internal values and methods should be initialized in `ractiveOptions`
+- Methods should be independencied with outside scope
 - Always set `isolated: true` if possible

 ```